Jille/mysql-rerep/README.md

 `--noconfirm` skips all confirmations for automated usage.

+`--password=root` sets the root password to connect to master and slave rather than asking interactively.

 ## Assumptions

 * We can connect as root via localhost to both servers with the same password.